Germany: Chameleon stowaway rescued from vegetable box | DW | 30.12.2021

 They are popular pets and have become invasive species in some parts of the world.
 They are known for changing the color of their skin to blend in with their surroundings.

-French farmers grew 218,700 tons of cauliflower in 2021, according to industry publications, slightly down due to cold weather, some heat spikes and heavy rainfall.
-However, farmers enjoyed higher-than-average prices due to lower supply.
+French farmers grew 218,700 tons of cauliflower in 2021, according to industry publications, slightly down because of cold weather, some heat spikes and heavy rainfall.
+However, farmers enjoyed higher-than-average prices with the lower supply.
 Most of the world's cauliflower comes from China and India.